bitcoindevkit/bitcoindevkit.org/docs/_blog/first_bdk_taproot_tx.md

 By Friday night (or rather, early Saturday morning) [I had Taproot key-spend working][first-key-spend], which made me pretty optimistic even though the activation date was actually moving closer, now being forecasted for
 Sunday *morning*.

-After a few hours of sleep I went back to work and by early Saturday afternoon [I had Taproot key-spend working as well][first-script-spend].
+After a few hours of sleep I went back to work and by early Saturday afternoon [I had Taproot script-spend working as well][first-script-spend].
 This left me a few hours to coordinate with some friends and [generate a vanity address][vanity-addr] to deposit funds into temporarily, as we didn't trust sending them to Taproot addresses before the activation (as they were anyone-can-spend according to the pre-activation rules).

 After another pretty short night, I woke up a 5:30 AM on Sunday to monitor the activation.
 I broadcasted our transactions shortly after 6:00 AM as the activation block was being mined.
 Unfortunately, the first three blocks that were enforcing Taproot rules [didn't include any Taproot transaction][no-taproot-transactions-blocks], which indicates that the miners weren't actually running the new Bitcoin Core 22.0 nodes.
 The fourth block, mined by `Foundry
 USA` [included my transaction][my-taproot-transaction] and [a few others][few-other-transactions].

-In the end our transaction was the third Taproot script-spend in the block, but the first to use the new `OP_CHECKSIGADD` opcode, as the two preceeding it were respectively [a single-sig][taproot-single-sig] and [a 2-of-2 multisig][taproot-bitgo-multisig] script, made with with two `OP_CHECKSIG(VERIFY)`s.
+In the end our transaction was the third Taproot script-spend in the block, but the first to use the new [`OP_CHECKSIGADD`] opcode, as the two preceeding it were respectively [a single-sig][taproot-single-sig] and [a 2-of-2 multisig][taproot-bitgo-multisig] script, made with with two `OP_CHECKSIG(VERIFY)`s.

 Now, with the context out of the way, we can begin talking about the code!